 I could keep going for years.
-After all, there are more than 1 million searchable posts in our history, covering everything from how professional writers survived recessions to jumping on new technologies, industries, and ideas.
+After all, FLX has been online since 2000, so there are more than 1 million posts in our history, covering everything from how professional writers survived recessions to jumping on new technologies, industries, and ideas.

 I can read your mind—because I had the same thought before I started joining communities.
-Why pay for what I'm already getting at LinkedIn, Twitter, Facebook, TikTok, Instagram, Mastodon?
+Why pay for what I'm already getting at LinkedIn, Twitter, Facebook, TikTok, Instagram, association forums?

 And that's the heart of the matter.
 The Freelance Success community is its own entity apart from social media or an association.
 It would be a poor business strategy to give up either one, because they are about the power of a collective voice.

 Freelance Success is about focusing on you as an individual.